gopi-suvanam/scribbler-website/_posts/2024-03-22-Testing-APIs-using-JavaScript.md

 start_link: https://app.scribbler.live/?jsnb=examples/API-Testing.jsnb
 categories: [JavaScript, Scribbler]
 ---
+Jump to the examples using this notebook: [Notebook for API testing using JavaScript](https://app.scribbler.live/?jsnb=examples/API-Testing.jsnb).

 ## JavaScript for Testing APIs
 JavaScript is useful for API testing for several reasons: